RikaMundus/Arc/README.md

 1.Directly see what models have done,edit history&system prompt,thus have control over the harness

-2.Model's tool is your tool,Create tool at your convinience
+2.Model's tool is your tool,Create tool at your convenience